What is BLADE

-The Business Longitudinal Analysis Data Environment (BLADE) combines business tax data and information from ABS surveys with data about the use of government programs, to provide a better understanding of Australian businesses and the economy.
+The Business Longitudinal Analysis Data Environment (BLADE) combines business tax data and information from ABS surveys over time to provide a better understanding of Australian businesses and the economy.

-Approved researchers and analysts can use BLADE to study how businesses fare over time and the factors that drive performance, innovation, job creation, competitiveness and productivity.
+Approved users working on approved projects can use BLADE data to study how businesses fare over time and the factors that drive performance, innovation, job creation, competitiveness, and productivity.
 BLADE demonstrates how combining existing public data can help to deliver evidence based policy making.

-BLADE is a core component of the Australian Government’s Data Integration Partnership for Australia (DIPA).
-BLADE contains data on all active businesses from 2001-02 to 2015-16, sourced from:
+BLADE is a key component of the Australian Government’s Data Integration Partnership for Australia (DIPA) initiative.

 The current BLADE asset contains data on all active businesses from 2001-02 to 2016-17, sourced from:

 - the Australian Taxation Office: Business Activity Statements (BAS), Business Income Tax (BIT) filings and Pay as You Go (PAYG) summaries